apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

    i.e. just use `domain => range`.
 4. Precedence: Specifying analyzer class directly has precedence over analyzer configuration by composition.
 If you want to configure analyzers by composition then analyzer class MUST NOT not be specified.
+In-build analyzer has least precedence and comes into play only if no custom analyzer has been configured.
+Similary, setting `indexOriginalTerm` on analyzers node to modify behavior of in-built analyzer also works only when no custom analyzer has been configured.

 <a name="codec"></a>
 #### Codec